msartiano/js-exercise/README.md

 # Image Finder

 ## Brief
-We would like to build a JS application that displayes images fetched from an external service.
+We would like to build a JS application that displays images fetched from an external service.

 A basic service would have the following functionalities:
 - Ability to fetch data from an external image searching API